siddu1998/colorizer-lidar-integration/README.md

 ![Image of Yaktocat](https://github.com/siddu1998/colorizer-lidar-integration/blob/master/images/draw.PNG)

-Analysis of the choose points are based on the weight they carry in the net histogram
+Analysis of the choosen points are based on the weight they carry in the net histogram
 ![Image of Yaktocat](https://github.com/siddu1998/colorizer-lidar-integration/blob/master/images/finsih.PNG)